ITensor/ITensors.jl/docs/src/getting_started/Tutorials.md

 H = MPO(ampo,sites)
 ```

-An `AutoMPO` is an object which accumulates Hamiltonian terms such as `"Sz",1,"Sz",2`
+An `OpSum` is an object which accumulates Hamiltonian terms such as `"Sz",1,"Sz",2`
 so that they can be summed afterward into a matrix product operator (MPO) tensor network.
 The line of code `H = MPO(ampo,sites)` constructs the Hamiltonian in the MPO format, with
 physical indices given by the array `sites`.